Transformers: A midwife’s tale

 Protective measures in pandemic

-“We've actually had more patients transfer in late in their pregnancy, because now they’re afraid to go to the hospital,” she says.
+“We’ve actually had more patients transfer in late in their pregnancy, because now they’re afraid to go to the hospital,” Sala says.

 Women who have transferred in have told Sala they did it because they were afraid of giving birth in a hospital during a pandemic.